nas5w/typeofnan-javascript-quizzes/content/questions/equality-operators/index.md

 <!-- explanation -->
-The equality operator "==" first converts operands to the same types before doing a strict comparison so that's why "x == y" logs true.
-While "===" does a strict comparision also but without a type conversion so that is why "x === y" returns false, because var x and var y do not share the same type.
+The equality operator "==" first converts operands to the same types before doing a strict comparison so that's why "x == y" logs `true`.
+The identity operator "===" does a strict comparision also but without a type conversion. "x === y" therefore returns `false` because `x` and `y` do not share the same type.